mikelevins/bard/docs/notes.md

 ## Operators: functions, methods, accessors, macros, types, and special forms

-bard is an **expression-oriented** language; every valid piece of a bard program is an expression that returns zero of more values.
+bard is an **expression-oriented** language; every valid piece of a bard program is an expression that returns zero or more values.
 Except for variable references and literal constants, bard expressions are always applications of operators to arguments.